-- 1. The website15 will continuously be updated about the progress and new initiatives regarding the University of Twente's events. - 2.
-The SEE Annual Report and SEE Annual Plan will both contain brief information about the highlights of the progress of this events plan.
+- 1. The website 15 will periodically be updated about the progress and new initiatives regarding the University of Twente's events. - 2.
+The SEE Annual Report and SEE Annual Plan will both contain brief information about the highlights of the progress towards the goals of this events plan.